Pankaj-Baranwal/pocketsphinx/README.md

 1) pyaudio
     ```
     sudo pip install pyaudio
     ```
+    If this does not work, follow instructions below:
+    ```
+    sudo apt-get install libasound-dev
+    sudo apt-get install python-pyaudio
+    ```
 2) pocketsphinx: You will need to have pip preinstalled for this to work
     ```